 For each phrase train three times per week for three months.

-Reg Park prescribes lots of rest and sleep (at least eight hours) alongside a diet loaded with full cream milk, red meat, eggs, and protein powders.
+Reg Park prescribes lots of rest and sleep (at least eight hours every night) alongside a diet loaded with full cream milk, red meat, eggs and protein powders.

 I’m a huge advocate of this routine – it’s a simple, proven and ridiculously effective way to gain size and strength.